-During these uncertain and unprecedented times our Private Client department are able to operate a limited service for clients.
-We are pleased to offer telephone appointments if you wish to make a Will.
+During these uncertain and unprecedented times our Private Client department are able to offer face to face appointments adhering to social distancing guidelines..
+We are pleased to also offer telephone or video conferencing appointments if you wish to make a Will.
 We can also assist you with preparing Lasting Powers of Attorney.
 If you have an immediate need to have a family member or friend assist you with financial matters please contact us to discuss a General Power of Attorney

 All of our Will advisors are fully trained to ensure that all legalities and formalities are adhered to via telephone appointments.

 In the case of a bereavement we are still on hand to provide full advice and assistance.

 If you wish to review, update or make a Will please contact us with your prefered choice of appointment.